-Auto-WEKA is agnostic to the choice of optimizer, so we implemented variants leveraging SMAC and TPE, respectively.2 We defined two Auto-WEKA variants, based on SMAC and TPE, respectively.
-Both of these Auto-WEKA versions are available to the public at www.cs.ubc.ca/labs/ beta/Projects/autoweka; we are committed to supporting their widespread practical adoption.
+Auto-WEKA is agnostic to the choice of optimizer, so we implemented variants leveraging SMAC and TPE, respectively - the two Bayesian optimization algorithms that can handle hierarchical parameter spaces (see Sections 3.1 and 3.2.
+We defined two Auto-WEKA variants, based on SMAC and TPE, respectively.
+We made both of these Auto-WEKA versions available to the public at www.cs.ubc.ca/labs/beta/Projects/autoweka/ and are committed to provide support for their widespread use in practice.

 Both TPE and SMAC have their own parameters that influence their performance (such as TPE's choice of the γ -quantile indicating 'good' or 'bad' performance, or the parameters of SMAC's random forest model).
-In Auto-Weka, we used the defaults for these meta-hyperparameters, as set by the authors.
-(Further, small improvements may be obtainable by optimizing these meta-hyperparameters, but a separate process with a meta-training/validation set split would be required to guard against over-fitting, and we did not attempt this).
-Finally, both TPE and SMAC are randomized algorithms, and thus produce different results based on the random seed provided.
-As demonstrated in [17], this allows for trivial
+In Auto-Weka, we used the defaults for these meta-hyperparameters, as set by the authors (we assume further small improvements may be possible by meta-hyperparameter optimization, but a separate process with a meta-training/validation set split would be required to guard against over-fitting, and we did not attempt this).